Table of Contents

 - Research administration: Information about the office and the services it provides as well as impact and partnerships, statistics and reports, and policies and procedures

 Linda Favero, Assistant Dean of Students and Career Services

 Jennie Donahue, Executive Assistant

-The Vice Provost for Portland is part of the Office of the Provost and Academic Affairs, and leads the academic and administrative portfolio of UO Portland.
+The Vice Provost for Portland is part of the Office of the Provost, and leads the academic and administrative portfolio of UO Portland.
 This includes the UO Portland vision and strategy, support of academic programs and student initiatives, and oversight of event services, facility management, and technology services.
 The office collaborates with other departments to ensure engagement with external constituencies in Portland, while facilitating effective communication for faculty, staff, students, and the broader community.